-A new Group Code of Conduct (“Code”) was developed during 2021 which applies to all directors, officers, and employees, requiring that they adhere to the Code.
+The Group Code of Conduct (“Code”) applies to all directors, officers, and employees, requiring that they adhere to the Code.
 Our employees are encouraged to report any practices or actions where they believe these to be inappropriate or inconsistent with the Code or that may compromise the ethical standards or integrity of the organisation.

 The Group Whistleblowing Policy sets out requirements for reporting inappropriate, unethical, or otherwise activities that are inconsistent with the Code.
 This policy enables an employee to report any improper conduct or unethical behaviour via line management, senior management, the relevant Chief Risk Officer, Company Secretary, Head of HR or Chair of the Audit Committee.
 This Policy and the associated Guidance Notes are communicated to all employees at least annually and are easily accessed.

 Where employees feel that they cannot raise a concern with these individuals, they may make contact on a confidential basis with the Chairman of the local Audit Committee, after which their report will be investigated and considered by the Non-Executive Directors of the relevant subsidiary company.
-Employees may also raise their concerns with the Utmost Group Chairman, the Chairman of the Audit, Risk and Compliance Committee or if they deem it necessary, employees may wish to contact the applicable external regulator.
-At all times during any investigation the Whistleblower’s identity will be kept confidential.
+Employees may also raise their concerns with the Chairman of the Audit, Risk and Compliance Committee of Utmost Group plc or if they deem it necessary, employees may wish to contact the applicable external regulator.
+At all times during any investigation the whistleblower’s identity will be kept confidential.
 All employees are reminded annually of their right to raise concerns under the Whistleblowing Policy, and to consult with associated guidance.